creativescala/doodle/docs/src/pages/image/writing.md

 # Writing to a File

-The @:api(doodle.image.index) can write an `Image` to file as well as displaying it on screen.
+An @:api(doodle.image.Image) can be written to a file as well as displaying it on screen.
 The file formats you can write depend on the backend you're using:

-* the Java2D backend can write PNG, GIF, and JPEG;
+* the Java2D backend can write PDF, PNG, GIF, and JPEG; and
-* the SVG backend running on the JVM can write SVG; and
+* the [SVG backend][doodle-svg] running on the JVM can write SVG; but
-* the SVG backend running in the web browser cannot write files.
+* the [SVG backend][doodle-svg] running in the web browser cannot write files.

-Most people will use the Java2D backend and the examples below show this.
+Most people will use the Java2D backend and the examples below show use this backend.

 ## Imports